MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/wireless-displays--miracast-.md

 ## Supporting Miracast in Windows 8.1

-WDDM 1.3 drivers could optionally support Miracast through the Miracast DDIs provided in that release.
+WDDM 1.3 drivers could optionally support Miracast through the Miracast DDIs provided in Windows 8.1.
 The rest of this article and its related articles describe how to provide that support.

 ### User-mode device driver interfaces (DDIs)